 A VPS is like a luxury apartment.
-While a low-end apartment complex could have hundreds of tenants, your high-end building only has a handful of you enjoying prime accommodation and facilities.
+While a low-end apartment complex could have hundreds of tenants, your high-end building only has a handful, allowing you to enjoy prime accommodation and facilities.

 Read More about a “Virtual Private Server”